justeat/JustEat.RecruitmentTest/README.md

 You can create the application as either a command line application, web application or mobile application in any of the following platforms

-- .NET or Ruby for command line applications
+- .NET, Ruby or Phyton for command line applications
-- .NET, PHP, Ruby or JavaScript for web applications
+- .NET, PHP, Ruby, Phyton or JavaScript for web applications
 - iOS, Android or Windows Mobile for mobile applications

 Think about the type of work you would like to do at JUST EAT and **choose an appropriate application type and platform**.